HNStaggs/HNStaggs/README.md

 # Hi there, I'm Halee Staggs, welcome to my Git 👋

 ## About Me
 I'm a full stack AI developer, data scientist, and project manager with a background in applied human behavior research.
 I enjoy asking creative questions and using data to solve problems and reveal insights.
 I find it intriguing that human behavior and processes can be explained with algorithms.
-I am currently passionate about designing impactful, useful AI solutions for people and enterprises.
+I am currently passionate about designing impactful, intuitive AI solutions for every day people and enterprises.

 ## Skills
 - **Programming Languages**: Python, R, SQL